axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/checkbox/README.md

 ### required

-The boolean attribute `required` visualizes an element that must obligatorily be filled by the user.
-When true displays `*` after the label text.
+The Boolean attribute `required` visualizes an element that must obligatorily be filled by the user.
+When true, displays `*` after the label text.

 ### checked\*